WalletConnect/walletconnect-docs/docs/specs/clients/sign/session-events.md

 ### session_extend

-This event can be emitted by either wallet or dApp by calling the `extend` method.
+This event can be emitted by either wallet or dapp by calling the `extend` method.

 ```ts
 await signClient.extend({ topic });